 At the very heart of our ethos, there is a strong focus on providing a curriculum that is rich and engaging: one that prepares students for their examinations but also for life beyond secondary education.
 We want students to share our love of Language and Literature, and to develop their own critical voice so that they too can appreciate the power of the written word both in the texts they read and the writing they produce.

-With a wealth of experience and knowledge amongst our dedicated practitioners, students flourish into thoughtful, expressive and tolerant young people who are proud of their learning and the outcomes they achieve.
+With a wealth of experience and knowledge amongst our dedicated teachers, students flourish into thoughtful, expressive and tolerant young people who are proud of their learning and the outcomes they achieve.

-In Year 7 and Year 8, students have one Library lesson per fortnight, during which time students can direct their own independent reading, as well as participating in group reading activities.
-Students produce a reading journal throughout the year to record their progress.
+In Year 7 and Year 8, students have one library lesson per fortnight, during which time students can direct their own independent reading, as well as participating in group reading activities.

 The department offer students a range of opportunities to further extend their learning and enjoyment of the subject.
 Some of these include: